-Note: During the construction of this bag, it is important to remain accurate with seam allowances and placement measurements so that the outside pocket sections line up properly as the bag comes together.
+During the construction of this bag it's important to remain accurate with seam allowances and placement measurements, so the outside pocket sections line up properly as the bag comes together.
 As long as you are accurate and consistent, the outside pockets will appear to be one continuous strip around the bag.

 Sew the Pocket Pieces

-Pin the pocket backing to the front of the striped panel and, using a 1/4" seam allowance, sew the fabrics together along the 20" edges.
+Pin the pocket backing to the front of the striped panel.
+Using a 1/4-inch seam allowance, sew the fabrics together along the 20-inch edges.
 Repeat for the second set of pieces.